diimka123/map-task/README.md

 ## Before npm start
 Create .env file in root directory and add 'REACT_APP_GOOGLE_API_KEY={there your api key}'<br />
-API that should be include in your google console dev: Places API, Maps JavaScript Api, Directions Api
+API that should be include in your google console dev: Places API, Maps JavaScript Api, Directions Api OR just click on this link [https://diimka123.github.io/map-task/](click)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).